MaibornWolff/retro/README.md

 ## Contributing

+Please use Yarn instead of NPM.
+You can install Yarn [here](https://yarnpkg.com/en/).

 Currently there are no tests implemented (I know).
 The CI currently just checks formatting handled by Prettier.
 Just make sure to run `yarn format` or use the Prettier extension inside of VS Code.